Complete Guide to Italian Extra Virgin Olive Oil: Insights and Secrets

 Dry, rolling hills studded with gnarled olive trees are an iconic image of Spain.
 No matter where you travel — the white-walled towns of Andalucía, the vast plains of Castilla y la Mancha, the rugged hills of southern Catalunya, or the quiet rural lanes of the island of Mallorca, olive trees are likely to be nearby.
-First introduced by the Phoenicians and for centuries a staple of the Mediterranean diet, olive oil is prized for its robust flavor and wonderful health benefits.
+First introduced by the Phoenicians and a staple of the Mediterranean diet for centuries, olive oil is prized for its robust flavor and incredible health benefits.
 Whether it’s used to enhance the flavors of fish or vegetables, to add zest to a salad, or to cook traditional dishes like paella or patatas bravas, olive oil is one of the most beloved components of fine Spanish cuisine.
 Olive oil lovers can explore the nuances of Spanish olive oil through olive oil tours, including tastings at restaurants and olive producers throughout Spain.

-Olive oil is produced throughout Spain, but each region has its own varieties and styles.
+Olive oil is produced throughout Spain, but each region has its varieties and styles.
 As with wine, olives are deeply affected by the soil and climate they’re grown in, and a fine extra virgin olive oil will be a fragrant and flavorful reflection of the area’s growing conditions.
-Some regions are particularly famed for their balanced, full-bodied oils and have acquired DO (Denomination of Origin) status.
+Some regions are famed for their balanced, full-bodied oils and have acquired DO (Denomination of Origin) status.

-Antequera: This region straddling the provinces of Malaga and Cordoba is known for light, fruity oils made with the Hojiblanca variety and lesser quantities of Marteño, Arbequina, Lechin de Sevilla, Zorzaleño, Gordal de Archidona, Picudo, Verdial de Velez-Malaga and Verdial de Huevar.
+Antequera: This region straddling the provinces of Malaga and Cordoba is known for light, fruity oils made with the Hojiblanca variety and lesser quantities of Marteño, Arbequina, Lechin de Sevilla, Zorzaleño, Gordal de Archidona, Picudo, Verdial de Velez-Malaga, and Verdial de Huevar.